chuckyee/chuckyee.github.io/_posts/2022-10-31-legendre-transform.md

 Questions:

-- How does Legendre transforms relate to derivatives and conjugate pairs?
-What about units?
+- How does Legendre transforms relate to conjugate pairs?

-- What's wrong with using $$F(x(p))$$, where $$p = dF(x)/dx$$?

-- What is the differential form of the Legendre transform?
-How does it relate to integration by parts or the product rule?
+- How does the Legendre transform behave in multivariate settings?

 - Ex: classical mechanics